L'Officiel: World War II and Post-War (1939–1969)

-Georges Jalou was appointed editor-in-chief in 1947.
-Under the control of Jalou the magazine helped to start the careers of Pierre Balmain, Cristóbal Balenciaga, Christian Dior, and Yves St. Laurent, and came to be known as "the Bible of fashion and of high society".
-According to the New Zealand Fashion Museum at the time a British edition of the magazine was in operation.
+Georges Jalou was appointed editor-in-chief of L'Officiel in 1947.
+Under his leadership the magazine would help to start the careers of designers such as Pierre Balmain, Cristóbal Balenciaga, Christian Dior, and Yves St. Laurent, becoming known as “the Bible of fashion and of high society”.
+Philippe Pottier would join the magazine as photographer and fashion editor, contributing to the publication for twenty-five years.